Choose the base before the reservations

 • Orsay keeps the rain or museum backup on the same side of the Seine.

-Calibration: Keep the Left Bank lane narrow until more hotel and dining records are source-checked.
+Calibration: Keep the Left Bank lane narrow until more hotel and dining records are reviewed.

 Louvre, Opera, and Grands Boulevards make sense when the plan is museum timing, shopping, theater streets, or fewer transfers.

-• Hotel du Louvre is the museum-led stay anchor.
+• Hotel du Louvre is the museum-led stay reference.

 • Grands Boulevards Experimental is the boutique central counterpoint.